Slowdive (song): Release

 "Slowdive" was released on 1 October 1982 by record label Polydor.
 The song just missed becoming a top 40 hit, peaking at number 41 in the UK Singles Chart.

 The song's release on 12" vinyl included an extended version (which would be released on the expanded, remastered edition of A Kiss in the Dreamhouse in 2009) and an instrumental version of the third track on Dreamhouse, "Obsession", titled "Obsession II".

-Music Video

-The music video was directed by Clive Richardson and filmed in a hangar at the Isle of Dogs, London.
-The video is a performance video and shows the band in a large room lit up with a variety of concert-style spotlights.
-Siouxsie is shown swinging on a large trapeze while the other members of the band perform a dance routine on the floor below her.
-The dance routines were choreographed by Ginette Landray.

 Legacy

-The title of the song inspired the name of the band Slowdive in the early 1990s, as later confirmed by the latter's members in interviews.
+The title of the song inspired the name of the band Slowdive, as later confirmed by the latter's members in interviews.

 "Slowdive" was covered by LCD Soundsystem in January 2005 for an XFM radio session and was also released as the B-side of their "Disco Infiltrator" single.
 “Slowdive” was a consistent part of LCD Soundsystem's live set in 2005, serving as the show closer.